vlang/vab/docs/docs.md

 Luckily V allows for outputting code which is agnostic to who or what will open the window.

-From the command line this is basically just invoking `v` with the right set of flags for Android:
+From the command line, this is basically just invoking the `v` compiler with the right set of flags for Android:

 ```bash
 v -os android -o code.c source.v